-- The filename consists only of characters contained in ISO-8859: OS = 0 (FAT) => Filename is stored in ISO-8859-1 - The filename also contains other characters: OS = 11 (NTFS) => Filename is stored in UTF-8
+- The filename consists only of characters using the Western European character encoding (Latin-1): OS = 0 (FAT) => Filename is stored in ISO-8859-1 - The filename also contains other characters: OS = 11 (NTFS) => Filename is stored in UTF-8 only with the first variant.

-Hence the problem arises that other programs (such as WinZip or WinRar) will correctly detect the stored filename only with the first variant.
 This has, however, no effect on the unpacking of the files.

+Hence the problem arises that other programs (such as WinZip or WinRar) will correctly detect the stored filename